 In acknowledgement of the influx of capital we bring to the neighborhood, we share space, information, and resources with our low-income neighbors and support the businesses in the community that are essential to the community.

 Arts and culture is central to community building and connectedness.
 Programming offered by our tenants and program partners will appeal to a broad range of audiences and experiences to encourage community participation.

 A community stewardship model rooted in the cultural context of the Chinatown and DTES neighborhoods will ensure tenant and community involvement in project governance and operations.

 Relationships and partnerships between our tenants and the wider community are built on collaboration, respect, and reciprocity.

-7:30AM-11:59PM access for tenants
+7:30AM-11:59PM access for BCA tenants